Frequently Asked Questions

 - API: dev-api.opennode.com

-No KYC required for testnet.
+No KYB/KYC required for test environments.

 Payments